 6. Digitized Fashion: From Digital Influencers to the Metaverse

 With 3D technology, fashion is climbing to a new evolutionary level.
 More and more fashion companies are converting their product development to 3D.
 The technology has now reached the point where you can no longer tell the difference between a digitally generated product image and a photograph.
 This opens up completely new possibilities: Digital products can be marketed online and tried on via personalized avatars before they have even been produced.
 Fashion shows and fashion campaigns can also be realized with digital models such as Lil Miquela, a digital model in existence since 2016 with over three million followers on Instagram, or the Japanese digital influencer Imma.Gram.

 Finally, the virtual world of the Metaverse opens up a completely new playground for digital fashion.
 Fashion brands can sell their products not only in the real world, but via NFTs in games like Roblox and Fortnite, because fashion plays an increasingly important role there, too.
 There have long been companies that only make digital fashion, and more and more classic fashion brands that are moving into the virtual world.
-Whether it's Nike with Nikeland or Balenciaga, Ralph Lauren, Off-White and Karl Lagerfeld, the year 2021 has produced more new digital fashion worlds than ever before.
-And that is just the beginning.
+Whether it's Nike with Nikeland or Balenciaga, Ralph Lauren, Off-White and Karl Lagerfeld, this is just the beginning.

 7. Live Shopping: Digital Shopping Should Become an Event

 Online shopping is growing, but it's honestly far from an experience.
 The solution: live shopping.
 In China, the trend is already a high-revenue mass phenomenon.
 There, 20 percent of online trade already takes place via live shopping, and the trend is rising.
 All this has only become established within the last five to six years.